Class CanandAddress

 4. a 6-bit device number (devId) that is user-configurable so one can have multiple of a device on a bus (this is what the "CAN Id" in robot code and vendor tuners usually refer to)

 The WPILib docs elaborate on this in a bit more detail.
 Of note is that it breaks down the 10-bit API identifier into a 6-bit API class and 4-bit API index.
-Redux products, however, break it down into a 5 bit product API ID (prodID) that is product specific (the Canandcoder prodId is 0) and a 5 bit API index (apiIndex), which actually gets used for a device's message API.
+Redux products, however, break it down into a 2 bit API page (page) and an 8 bit API index (apiIndex), which actually gets used for a device's message API.

 The breakdown can be seen in the diagram provided below: